AMITYVILLE 4:THE EVIL ESCAPES

 Things start going to hell almost immediately and Grandma Alice suspects the new rugrats.
 Alice defends her children in the face of her Mom's frosty 'tude, but admittedly can't think of a better reason for what's happening: especially with the way creepy Jessica is behaving.
 And naturally no one suspects the kitsch-y lamp (Heh!
 Heh!
 Heh!
 No one EVER suspects the lamp!).

 The thing is, Sandor's characters and their motivations are all well written and so is the awkward family dynamic.
 I've no problem with a haunted lamp: stories of ghosts, Jinns, and demons in various bric-a-brac from bottles to portraits have been done before (the television series, FRIDAY THE 13th was all about sundry cursed and haunted appliances and such.
-Lovecraft had haunted musical instruments).
+Lovecraft had haunted musical instruments, and of course, Stephen King's NEEDFUL THINGS).
 But Sandor just couldn't bring the scary.
 There are a couple of scenes that should have been frightening (the scene with the plumber comes to mind), but Sandor couldn't visually create mood, atmosphere, or tension.

 In Sandor's hands, AMITYVILLE 4 relies way too much on really cheap SFX (how many times are you going to superimpose a face on that lightbulb, Mister?) to substitute for scares.
 SFX artist, Richard Stutsman (GREMLINS, THE LOST BOYS, DEEPSTAR SIX, TOTAL RECALL, HOLLOW MAN, THE MATRIX: RELOADED, X-MEN: THE LAST STAND, IRON MAN) did far better before this movie and after it.
 So I'm guessing he only gave them what they paid for, which wasn't much.
 Not entirely bright to base your movie's scares on the special effects, and then go cheap on those effects.